JSchneid850/ASLI/readme.txt

+Purpose:
+To understand Convolutional Neural Networks and how they can be used to classify images in real time utilizing tensorflow.

 Goal:
 Utilizing tensorflow to build a model that can classify the images into the 29 classes.
 Once the model is trained and tested, we will use it to classify real-world images.